-An algorithm for the solution of the 4D-VAR problem is proposed, which identifies the influential data and exploits this identification to improve on computing efficiency.
-The cpu-time gains are obtained for two cumulative reasons, the first being that the available number of observations is used very effectively, and the second the fact that the cost of the subproblem solution is significantly reduced by the use of dual-space conjugate-gradient techniques like RPCG.
-Numerical experience has been presented on two nonlinear test problems, and the results are encouraging.
+A method which identifies the influential data on a 4D-Var data assimilation problem is proposed, as well as an algorithm that exploits this identification to improve on computing efficiency.
+The cpu-time gains are obtained for two reasons, the first being that the available number of observations is used very effectively, and the second the fact that the cost of the subproblem solution is significantly reduced by the use of dual-space conjugate-gradient techniques like RPCG.
+Numerical experience has been presented on two nonlinear test problems, and the results are so far encouraging.

 Further refinements of the algorithm could be considered, such as the use of adaptive preconditioners in the subproblem solver, and continued experience with the method is of course desirable to assess its true potential.
 Extensions of these ideas in other domains are also possible: we think in particular of data assimilation problems in frameworks where each state of the system is itself an image on which adaptive reconstruction techniques could be applied.
-Moreover, our analysis relies on upper-bounds on the error on Lagrange multipliers associated with the observation in the 4D-Var minimization problem.
-These upper-bounds are based on a repeated use of the triangular and Cauchy-Schwarz inequalities.
-Our paper shows that based on these techniques, we can obtain a very efficient scheme to dynamically add observations in the course of the minimization.
-Further work in other Data Assimilation platforms would be needed to explore the relevance of the approach in other settings.